jacbop/mbot/README.md

 # Programming

 ## Imperative
 Scratch and the Arduino Uno lends themselves best to very simple, imperative, procedural code.
 There are no functions, no multithreading, no fancy data structures, only the most simple of scoping for variables.
-The tools at you disposal include:
+The tools at your disposal include:

-1) OUTPUTS - motor 1, motor 2, on board leds, playing musical tones
+1. OUTPUTS - motor 1, motor 2, on board leds, playing musical tones
-2) INPUTS - light sensor, distance sensor, line tracker, remote, on board button, timer
+2. INPUTS - light sensor, distance sensor, line tracker, remote, on board button, timer
-3) SCRATCH - `if/then/else`, `repeat until`, `wait n sec`, `+`, `-`, `*`, `/`, `<`, `>`, `and`, `or`, `not`, `pick random 1 to 6`, variables, code blocks
+3. SCRATCH - `if/then/else`, `repeat until`, `wait n sec`, `+`, `-`, `*`, `/`, `<`, `>`, `and`, `or`, `not`, `pick random 1 to 6`, variables, code blocks

 So it is best to start with simple recipes with the output devices: